Onboard fast. Pay right.

 • Gratuity is Legal Obligation: After 5 years of service, employees are entitled to gratuity (4.81% of Basic).
 Failure to pay results in legal action and damages.

 • TDS on Salary is Critical: Compute TDS correctly on monthly salary under Section 192.
-Late deposit results in interest (1.5% per month) and penalty (₹200/day).
+Late deposit of TDS results in interest (1.5% per month) and penalty (₹200/day).

-• Appointment Letter Must Be Formal: Every employee deserves a written appointment letter with clear terms — salary, designation, reporting, notice period, probation, benefits.
+• Appointment Letter Must Be Formal: Every employee deserves written appointment letter with clear terms—salary, designation, reporting, notice period, probation, benefits.
+Protects both employer and employee.

 • Background Verification is Important: Conduct background checks on all hires to verify employment history, educational qualifications, and address.
 Protects company from fraud.